FAQs

 What is Public Media Giving Days (PMGD)?

 A two-day, digital-first event held in early May.
 The combined idea for participating local public media organizations is to both raise funds and generate attention and excitement about your station’s role in the communities it serves.
-As well as stimulating additional gifts and new contributing members, the intent is to spark and expand a widespread public dialogue about the positive impact of public media overall among the people who use and value it.
+Along with stimulating additional gifts and new contributing members, the intent is to spark and expand a widespread public dialogue about the positive impact of public media overall among the people who use and value it.

 How can I participate in Public Media Giving Days if I work for a station?